cdnperf/cdnperf/README.md

 3. `cp config.template.js config.js` and adjust as needed
 4. `james` to invoke the build tool (`npm install james -g` to install it)

+In order to get some test data to show up, please copy `http://www.cdnperf.com/data.json` to `public/`.

 ## Hosting

 1. Set NODE\_ENV to 'production' (important as this enables view caching!)